JulianWDev/MetData/docs/assignments/three.md

 9413
 4706.5`

-From this calculation, we can conclude that, currently the Airbnbs in Amsterdam have around 9413 beds, and if we assume that each hotel hosts 2 beds, we would need to build around 4707 extra hotel rooms.
+From this calculation, we can conclude that, currently the Airbnbs in Amsterdam have around 9413 beds, and if we assume that each hotel room hosts 2 beds, we would need to build around 4707 extra hotel rooms.

 ### How many different licenses are issued?
 If we remove duplicate licenses, the length of the list will be the amount of different licenses.